In the operating theatre

 Preventing blood clots

-As well as surgical stockings, the theatre team may also use wraps around your calves or feet which inflate every now and then to move the blood around in your legs.
+As well as surgical stockings, the theatre team may also use cuffs around your calves or feet which inflate every now and then to move the blood around in your legs to reduce the risk of blood clots forming.

 Having a regional or local anaesthetic

 These anaesthetics are started in the anaesthetic room or in the operating theatre.
 There are many kinds of regional or local anaesthetic.
-Almost all types involve an injection.
+All types involve an injection of local anaesthetic drug.
 You will be awake for the injection unless you have asked to have sedation.
+Regional anaesthesia provides pain relief on its own for operations such as caesarean section, hip or prostate surgery.
+Alternatively, you may have a regional as well as a general anaesthetic to help with pain relief after an operation.
+For example, this may be helpful in major bowel surgery.

 Spinal or epidural anaesthetic